Cruciate ligament rupture Vienna

 Quadriceps tendon: The middle superficial third of the quadriceps tendon is harvested through an approx. 3-4 cm long incision just above the kneecap.

 One advantage is that the graft can be harvested either with or without a bone block from the kneecap.
-The graft, which is currently mostly used in revision cases (=second operations), has also been increasingly used as the graft of first choice in recent years.

 How is a cruciate ligament rupture operated on?